-- Entering into financial contracts with hedge providers for specific quantities of fuel at specific times, using a specific index. - Using price contracts with fuel distributors for quantities to be delivered at fixed times. - Mitigating transaction timing risk by making numerous small volume transactions as opposed to large transactions at a single point in time. - Continually monitoring the market and assessing program effectiveness. - Addressing market opportunities and market risks based upon budget goals.
+- Entering into financial contracts with hedge providers for specific quantities of fuel at specific times, using a specific index. - Using price contracts with fuel distributors for quantities to be delivered at fixed times. - Mitigating transaction timing risk by making numerous small volume transactions as opposed to large transactions at a single point in time. - Continually monitoring the market and assessing program effectiveness. - Addressing market opportunities and market risks based upon budget goals, such as minimizing WSDOT's budget request for fuel.